Rhomb-io/rhio-state-machine/readme.md

 ## How it works

-YOu can define a number of states, give a name to each one and a callback, and then add all of them to a stack.
+You can define a number of states, give a name to each one and a callback, and then add all of them to a stack.
 Only one state (or callback) will run at the same time.

 The class uses a dynamic allocated array.
 The size of the array is created on the class constructor and never is modified.